Careers Education, Information, Advice and Guidance (CEIAG)

 They somehow already know what you truly want to become.”

 As a school we have a statutory and moral duty to provide students in Years 8 to 13 with careers education, information, advice and guidance (CEIAG).
 This is extended in Kings Langley School to include Year 7.

-Our careers strategy (CEIAG) is interwoven in the most part with the PSHE programme of study and fulfils the eight Gatsby Career Benchmarks, which are:
+Our careers strategy (CEIAG) is interwoven into all areas of our curriculum but most notably in our PSHE programme of study and fulfils the eight Gatsby Career Benchmarks, which are:

 - A stable careers programme

 - Learning from career and labour market information

 - Personal guidance

 As a school of character, Kings Langley School aims to create and promote an inclusive climate, which enables equal opportunity and access to careers education, information, advice and guidance for all students, giving them a clearer idea of the routes to jobs and careers they may find engaging and rewarding.
 Our aim is for students to receive high-quality, unbiased, professional and appropriate careers education, information, advice and guidance, so that students can make reasoned and rational choices, as they prepare to leave Kings Langley School, about their next stage in life, whether it be further education, the world of work or an apprenticeship.
 This is in addition to having a great curriculum and the ability to demonstrate great character traits, particularly self-regulation; stickability; and empathy, which will support them in being well-rounded people who can flourish in their future lives and careers.